bocoup/webpack-workshop/content/02-more-loaders-and-plugins/content/03-baking-html.md

 ???

-For this we can use ES6 template strings through babel-loader to render the bulk of our html structure to support however we render our site.
-While we may have a main.js to kick off the client render we can have server.js kick off a server render since that is what we are doing with this technique. ...
+For this we can use ES6 template strings through babel-loader to render the bulk of our html structure.
+While we may have a main.js to kick off the client render we can have server-render.js kick off a server render since that is what we are doing with this technique. ...

 --